SD2E/base-images/README.md

 ## Testing

 Formal testing is not yet implemented, though container builds are conducted automatically via TravisCI on push to any branch.
-Eventually, master will be protected and used as a trigger to push built images to DockerHub.
+Images are pushed automatically to the SD2E DockerHub registry on successful commits to `master`.